 |Text||The attribute value will be text-only||

-To indicate which campaign this player belongs to
+To indicate which campaign this video belongs to

 Attribute Name: Price Point

-To indicate whether or not this player is gated
+To indicate whether or not this video is gated

 Attribute Name: Funnel stage

 Value: Top, Middle, Bottom